Germany's defense minister to Trump: No, we don't owe NATO money

 Mixed messages

-Before Trump took office, he rattled NATO members, when he called the organization "obsolete" in a joint interview with the Times of London and the German publication Bild
+Before Trump took office, he rattled NATO members, when he called the organization "obsolete" in a joint interview with the Times of London and the German publication Bild.

 "I said a long time ago that NATO had problems," he said in the January interview.